 (3) In the event of a breach of contract by the Purchaser, in particular non-payment of the purchase price due, we are entitled to withdraw from the contract in accordance with the statutory provisions and/or demand return of the goods on the basis of retention of title.
 The demand for return shall not simultaneously entail declaration of withdrawal from the contract; rather, we are entitled only to demand return of the goods and to reserve the right to withdraw from the contract.
 If the Purchaser does not pay the purchase price due, we may only assert these rights if we have previously unsuccessfully set the Purchaser a reasonable grace period for payment or if such setting of a grace period is dispensable under the statutory provisions.

-(4) The Purchaser is entitled to resell and/or process the goods subject to retention of title in the ordinary course of business.
+(4) Until revoked, the Purchaser is entitled to resell and/or process the goods subject to retention of title in the ordinary course of business.
 In this case, the following provisions shall apply in addition.

 (b) The Purchaser hereby assigns to us by way of security any claims against third parties arising from the resale of the goods or the product as a whole, or in the amount of our possible co-ownership share pursuant to the preceding paragraph.
 We accept the assignment.
 The obligations of the Purchaser stated in paragraph 2 shall also apply with regard to the assigned claims.